nvictor/design/clustermap/DESIGN.md

     -   Handles keychain errors gracefully (e.g., missing certificates, access issues)
     -   Supports certificate-based authentication for secure cluster connections
     -   Logs authentication issues to help with debugging connection problems
 -   **Local Use:** The app is designed to run on macOS and connect directly to the cluster via the user's `kubeconfig` or a service account token.
+It requires that the **Kubernetes Metrics Server** is installed and running in the cluster.
 -   **Team/Enterprise Use:** For wider distribution, a backend-for-frontend (BFF) approach would be recommended to avoid distributing cluster credentials to client applications.